Skip to Main Content.

 Section 1202(i)(B)’s tax basis for contributed property rule creates a planning opportunity.
 Business owners can operate their business as a limited partnership or LLC until the assets have attained sufficient value to make the 10X Gain Cap work (i.e., in excess of $1 million), and then incorporate.[15]
 A partnership whose assets are worth $45 million can incorporate, creating the potential down the road for a $450 million ($45 million x 10) gain exclusion.
 Note that there are potential downsides to this strategy.
 First, the spread between the tax basis and fair market value at the time of incorporation will not qualify for Section 1202’s gain exclusion.
 If a partnership is incorporated when its assets are worth $2 million (with a zero basis) and the corporation’s QSBS is ultimately sold for $10 million, waiting to incorporate will not have paid off since the gain exclusion will be $8 million rather than $10 million.
 Second, the five-year holding period required for qualifying for Section 1202’s gain exclusion will not commence until incorporation.[16]
 Finally, a corporation cannot issue QSBS if the aggregate value of the assets contributed upon incorporation exceed $50 million.

-Strategies involving the 10X Basis Cap—“packing” the corporation with money or contributed property.
+Strategies involving the 10X Basis Cap—“packing” the corporation with money, contributed property, or services.
 Taking advantage of the 10X Basis Cap can result in a stockholder’s aggregate gain exclusion exceeding $10 million.[17]
 As mentioned above, if a stockholder has an aggregate tax basis exceeding $1 million in QSBS, then the 10X Basis Cap will allow for an aggregate gain exclusion exceeding $10 million.
 The 10X Basis Cap will result in a greater overall gain exclusion if it makes good business (and tax) sense to operate a business in the early start-up years as a partnership (i.e., limited partnership or multi-member limited liability company), and the business is incorporated at a point where the value of the company’s assets deemed to be contributed by the stockholder exceeds $1 million.
 Careful attention should be paid to avoiding failing Section 1202’s $50 million test.[18]

 Founders can contribute intellectual property in exchange of QSBS, but the obtaining of an appraisal is recommended to support the future gain exclusion based on the 10X Basis Cap.